-We’re in the 4th quarter of 2019, and you know what that means — some of the year’s top holidays — Halloween, Thanksgiving, Hanukkah, and Christmas are upon us.
+We’re in the 4th quarter, and you know what that means — some of the year’s top holidays — Halloween, Thanksgiving, Hanukkah, and Christmas are upon us.

 The National Retail Federation expects holiday sales to increase between 3.5% and 4.4% over 2019, citing the continued growth of the U.S. economy and a rise in consumer spending.

 There are certainly reasons to be optimistic this holiday season, but you can’t just rely on a strong economy to bolster your retail performance.
 If you truly want to win over shoppers in the coming weeks and months, you need to offer a holiday shopping experience that compels them to spend money in your store.

 Part of doing that lies in your merchandising efforts.